 Using the PV calculator

 Our Present Value calculator is a simple and easy to use tool to calculate the present worth of a future asset.
-All you need to provide is the expected future value (FV), the interest rate / return rate per period and the number of periods over which the value will accumulate (N).
+All you need to provide is the expected future value (FV), the discount rate / return rate per period and the number of periods over which the value will accumulate (N).
 Once these are filled, press "Calculate" to see the present value and the total interest accumulated over the period.

 What is Present Value?

 The present value, a.k.a. present worth is defined as the value of a future sum of money or cash flow stream at present, given a rate of return over a specified number of periods.
 The concept reflects the time value of money, which is the fact that receiving a given sum today is worth more than receiving the same amount in some future date.
 It is practically compound interest calculation done backwards to find the amount you have to invest now to get to a desired amount in the specified point in the future.
 It is widely used in finance and stock valuation, although Net Present Value (NPV) is often preferred by experienced experts.

 NPV is used in financial analysis, investment assessment and accounting, e.g. in calculating capital expenditure and depreciation.
 The difference between PV and NPV is that present value doesn't take outflows into account while net present value does ("net" means combining positive and negative flows).
 To compare it to simpler concepts: PV is like revenue while NPV is like net income of a business or individual after deductions for expenses.
 Still, a PV calculator has utility in certain situations.